railsuser2014/openobject-doc-book-en/3/3_7/invoicing.rst

 .. tip:: Seeing partner relationships

-   You can reach more information from certain relation fields in Open ERP.
+   You can reach more information from certain relation fields in OpenERP.

    * In the web client in read-only mode a relation is commonly a hyperlink
      - it takes you to the main form for that entity, with all of the actions and links.